-As for the rest of the episode, there was a lot of good and smidgeons of not-so-good.
+As for the rest of the episode, there was smidgeons of good and globs of not-so-good.
 I’m not sure exactly how I feel about Picard being an android now but, as someone very wise pointed out, he’s still organic and, if you feel like the real Picard died and we’ve just got a copy now, you’re making McCoy’s argument with the transporters.
 Where does it all stop?
 I’ll wait and see how it plays out.

 I friggin’ adored Seven of Nine and, although I’m sad that her life post-Voyager has been so hard and seen her so morally and emotionally wrecked, her growth as a character beyond eye-candy has been outstanding.
 If she sticks around for the second season as I pray she does, I can’t wait to see what Seven becomes.

-The arrival of the Federation fleet was outstanding and, although I was secretly hoping that the Enterprise would make an appearance, I was more than happy to see Riker back in the captain’s chair.
+The arrival of the Federation fleet was outstanding for about ten seconds until I realized how uninspired the fleet was.
+I, however, was more than happy to see Riker back in the captain’s chair.
 After the Pike series is greenlit, let’s start working on a show for Captain Riker, Counselor Troi, and Kestra.
 Put them on the Titan or something.
 It’ll be great.

 Did anyone besides me notice that Narek just disappears before the end of the episode?
 Where did he go?
 Was he beamed onto one of the departing Romulan ships?
 Did the Synths take him prisoner?
 Did he go back to the cube?